malaga-joker/Data-Structure/README.md

 Data Structure implementations in C++.

-This pretty much coverd all the basic data structures, such as bianary search tree, vector, priority queue, likedlist, hashmap, trie and radix tree.
+This pretty much coverd all the basic data structures, such as bianary search tree, vector, priority queue, singular linkedlist, hashmap, trie and radix tree.

 Good knowlege of data structure and algorithm will help you a lot with coding interviews.
 Hopefully this will help you get a better understanding of basic data structures.